Clifton Dentist Vows To Rebuild Sexy Easter Masterpiece, Birthday Tribute To Hugh Hefner

 Clifton residents were embarrassed by the woman's reaction.

-No one in Gangi's office answered the phone when Daily Voice called at 4:40 p.m.
-Tuesday.

-A member of a Clifton Facebook group suggested residents purchase their own mannequins in solidarity of Gangi's display.
+A member of a Clifton Facebook group suggested residents purchase their own mannequins in solidarity with Gangi.

 "No one questioned that he could have the display up, including the mayor," the woman said.
 "The issue was the tastefulness."

-Gangi -- dubbed Hugh Hefner -- has attracted attention to his office many times for his over-the-top holiday displays.
+Gangi -- who some have called Hefner -- has attracted attention to his office for his over-the-top holiday displays.
 Last Halloween, he had bloody corpses and zombies strewn across his lawn.

 The dolls popped up back in February for Valentine's Day and sported bunny ears for St. Patrick's Day a month later.

-The girls are still rocking those -- this time they're holding baskets of Easter eggs in fishnets, silky lingeries and pastel wigs.
+The girls are still rocking those, only this time they're holding baskets of Easter eggs and wearing fishnets, silky undies and pastel wigs.

 Well, they were .